mskoko/mskoko/README.md

 Web programming is my hobby and the business I currently make a living from.

 I am guided through life by the sentence: "I know I know nothing". - I agree that it sounds ridiculous but this sentence gives me motivation to research new things ...
 I learning and working as a web developer for more than four years.

+### 💻 Languages
 I know the following languages very well:
-### 💻 Languages
    - PHP
    - MySQL
    - JavaScript

-(maybe language:)
-   - (html, css, bs-/3/4/5)

-I understand and learn:
+I started learning:
   - Python
   - Node.js